Umb40k/up.apex-script-terminal/README.md

 **Set DebugLevel**

-Create or Update a custom DebugLevel with the piclist menu
+Create or Update a custom DebugLevel with the picklist menu